Christmas with Weezer

 Christmas with Weezer is a Christmas EP by American rock band Weezer.
 It was released through DGC / Interscope on December 16, 2008.

 The six tracks were originally recorded for the previously released iOS video game Christmas with Weezer.
 The Tap Tap versions of these songs lack the background vocals found in the released versions and are different mixes.

+On November 2, 2022, the album had its first physical release on CD in Japan.